 - Over a double boiler and a low heat, melt the chocolate.
 Gently scoop small dollops of the melted dark chocolate over the cream cheese mixture.
 Using a long tooth pick, swirl decorations on the cheesecakes.

 - When ready to serve: dip a palette knife into hot water and dry it.
 Run the palette knife along the edges of the cheesecake and remove the pan carefully and gently.
-Place it on a serving plate and serve.
+Place it on a serving plate, allow it to come to room temperature, and serve.